ysc0327/VGA_controller/README.md

 Image size 640x480

 1. If you want to use this project to show other size smaller than 640x480, you only modify PIC_H & PIC_V
-2. ROM use ALTER DE2-115 IP on Cyclone IV E : EP4CE115F29C7
+2. ROM use ALTERA DE2-115 IP on Cyclone IV E : EP4CE115F29C7
-3. You can search some VGA display knowledge on Internet
+3. You can search some VGA display knowledge on the Internet

 ---------------------------------------------------------------